 FAQs

-It is great to use a mandolin or a food processor with the shaving attachment on.
-I used a mandolin for this one and it really allows you to get very thin cabbage shavings.
+It is great to use a mandoline or a food processor with the shaving attachment on.
+I used a mandoline for this one and it really allows you to get very thin cabbage shavings.
 You can also buy pre-shaved cabbage from most markets.

 Mint or parsley are great substitutes for this one.
 You lose a bit of the Mexican flavor, but it is tasty nonetheless.